 RATIO ANALYSIS

 From the various ratios analyzed there is sufficient information for an investor to choose the company to invest.
 Over the last 5 years Hanesbrand had a better ROI.
-Remarkably, Under Armour had better liquidity over the last 5 years and was capable of settling current liabilities that arose.
+Remarkably, Under Armour had better liquidity over the last 5 years and could settle current liabilities that arose.
 Hanesbrand has a better PP&E efficiency meaning that the company has put a good use of the PP&E that it has purchased over the last 5 years (Penman, 2020).
-Under Armour is yet to roll out dividends to its shareholders making Hanesbrand company a better investment option for an investor who is looking for a payout from his investment.
+Under Armour is yet to roll out dividends to its shareholders making Hanesbrand company a better investment option for an investor who is looking for a graunteed fixed income.
 Under Armour however, had a better market share price compared to its competitor whereas the overall balance sheet efficiency was better for the competitor.
 Hanesbrand is more debt financed and its gearing ratio is bad compared to that of Under Amour.
 Cash conversion cycle is same for both companies over the 5 years but Hanesbrand is more profitable than Under Armour.

 Recommendations